 The Waterford School’s philosophy has always asserted that the best education for children includes art, music, physical education and dance instruction along with a carefully crafted, vertical curriculum in traditional subjects: math, language arts, science, and history.
 Arts classes are an integral part of each student’s education and are taught by specialist teachers as a regular part of the school day.
 Students begin arts instruction in PreK and Kindergarten and continue their studies in the elements of art, music literacy, and movement through Class V.

 7. What extracurricular activities are available for students?

 Extracurricular activities allow students to pursue interests outside of the school curriculum, build positive social relationships with peers and mentors, and have been found to have a positive effect on academic performance (U.S. Dept. of Education).
 What types of after-school activities does the school offer?
 Are these activities available to all students?
 Do you anticipate your child being interested in any of the activities offered?

-The Waterford School offers an array of extracurricular activities which serve to extend and enhance the academic experience.
-Among the extra-curricular activities available, Waterford Lower School students may join the Robotics Club, Chess Club, Community Service Committee, Outdoor Club, Drama Program, Ski & Ride Program, or Math Club.
+The Waterford School offers an array of extracurricular activities that serve to extend and enhance the academic experience.
+Among the extra-curricular activities available, Waterford Lower School students may join the Robotics Club, Chess Club, Community Service Committee, Outdoor Club, Library & Book Club, Drama Program, Ski & Ride Program, Math Club, or Dance Academy.
 These clubs meet regularly and welcome students of all abilities.
 There are competitive robotics, chess, and math opportunities available for students who wish to compete.
 The Waterford School also offers a wide variety of summer term courses.

 8. How does this school support students with different strengths and needs?